Sir David Amess: Terror suspect tells court he killed MP over Syria vote

 "I believe he was someone who was a harm to Muslims.

-"I thought if I couldn't go join Islamic State, I should try and do something here to help Muslims here," he said.
+"I thought if I couldn't go join Islamic State, I should try and do something here to help Muslims here, " he said.

-Mr Ali told the court he had sought to travel to Syria between 2015 and 2017 but did not go as it was "difficult".
+Mr Ali told the court he wanted to travel to Syria between 2015 and 2017 but did not go as it was "difficult".

 He told defence counsel Tracy Alying QC: "As a Muslim, I was obligated to do something during that period."

+Concluding his evidence, Mr Ali said he hoped that by killing Sir David other MPs would "cease hostilities with Muslims".

-The trial has restarted after a 10-day delay due to three jurors and the judge testing positive for Covid-19.
+The trial has restarted after a 10-day delay due to three jurors and the judge in the case testing positive for Covid-19.

 The trial continues.